Medicaid Coverage

 4

-Patient assistance programs from Novo Nordisk and Eli Lilly may supplement Medicaid coverage
+Patient assistance programs from Novo Nordisk and Eli Lilly may help fill gaps in Medicaid coverage

 5

-Telehealth GLP-1 prescribers may accept Medicaid — check our directory for Medicaid-accepting clinics
+Some telehealth GLP-1 prescribers accept Medicaid.
+Check our directory for Medicaid-accepting clinics

 Approval Statistics